Metallography

 If your products or components have failed, it’s important to understand why.
 Without proper investigation, the same issues could happen again.
 Not only is it costly to keep replacing products and components, but it can also risk the productivity and safety of your operations.

-Failure Investigation helps to identify the root cause and nature of failure.
+Failure Investigation and Root Cause Analysis helps to identify the root cause and nature of failure.
 Metal fatigue failure can happen for many reasons:

 • Design flaws